Chams15/RagAgentHobbit/README.md

 How to run:

 1. Clone repo
+2. Make sure Ollama is running and has the appropriate models needed (run "ollama pull llama3.1" and "ollama pull nomic-embed-text" otherwise)
-2. Run vector.py first
+3. Run vector.py first
-3. Run main.py
+4. Run main.py
-4. Pray it works
+5. Pray it works